victoriatchu/agingAMR/README.md

 RStudio version 2023.6.0.421 was used to write and run the 'Manuscript Code.Rmd' file.

 ## Data
-Data needed to run this code are available from a public repository on Gitthub (https://github.com/victoriatchu/agingAMR).
+Data needed to run this code are available from a public repository on Github (https://github.com/victoriatchu/agingAMR).
+Source data to directly create the figures and tables are also available (as 'Source Data.csv') on the Github repository.

 ## Demo